 Over the last 50 years my life’s journey has taken me far, near, wide and narrow.
-I have travelled to five of the seven continents, was on my way to Anarctica, but was re-routed and never made to Africa.
+I have travelled to five of the seven continents, was on my way to Anarctica, but was re-routed.
+Additionally I never made to Africa.

 During that half-century my journey’s paths were, to copy a song title from Sir Paul, some very “long and winding roads”!